 Too much promotion can be a turn off.
 Use an 80-20 formula: 80 percent useful, non-promotional content, 20 percent business promotion.

-One of the best ways to get better at social media management is to watch what other successful businesses are doing and apply some of those best practices to your efforts.
-A few local female entrepreneurs who are doing a great job building communities on Facebook are Cake Pops, Indie and Leona May Photography.
-Check them out and do a little research on your own to find the best examples for your business to follow.
+One of the best ways to get better at social media marketing is to watch what other successful businesses are doing and apply some of those best practices to your efforts.
+Do some research.
+Look at the social media marketing efforts some of your favorite brands and local businesses are putting out there.
+Check out your competition.
+Find best practices and start putting them to work for you.